Ad Noctum: Chapter 7

 Hard.

-Yeah.
 That seemed about right.

-Unbelievably, Rush gave him a vaguely hurt look.
+Unbelievably, Rush gave Volker a hurt look.

 Oh.